Ten Things to Think About Before Signing a Construction Contract

 6. Transaction Rules for Particular Industries

-Particular industries have rules by which transactions are governed.
-If you see something in a contract that makes an assumption of following a particular industry procedure, but doesn't set out the procedure in the contract, make sure you know what the industry procedure is before you sign.
+The construction industry has rules for how transactions are governed.
+If you see something in a contract that does not make sense, ask.
+Some contracts make assumptions about following a particular industry procedure.
+If they assume you know, they won't explain the process in the contract.
+Always make sure you know what the industry procedure is before you sign.

 7. Inability to Agree